 While you might not pay as much attention to the questions related to publishers, as your focus is likely to be on the product and functionality.
 But with an ERP system, there are several factors related to publishers that drive whether you will be successful with the ERP implementation or not.
 So questions related to the publishers are critical for your ERP system evaluation checklist.
 Some questions that you should think of including are below:

 - Who built the original product?
-Some popular ERP vendors include Infor and Acumatica.
+Some popular ERP vendors include SAP, Oracle, Microsoft, and Infor.

 - What is their customer base like?
-If they carry several products and if their flagship product may not be designed for businesses comparable to your size, you might not get the same attention as you would from a vendor whose primary customer base is similar-sized as yours
+If they carry several products and if their flagship product may not target businesses comparable to your size, you might not get the same attention.
+The attention that you would get from a vendor whose primary customer base is similar-sized to yours.

 - What is the financial standing of the publisher?
 Are they profitable as of today?

-- Was the product designed for your industry?
-Does it contain last-mile functionality needed for your specific micro-industry?
+- Have they designed the product for your industry?
+Does it contain the last-mile functionality needed for your specific micro-industry?

-- How many times the product has been successfully installed?
+- How many successful installations does the product have?

 - How many times has it been installed for your specific industry?

 - What is the customer base like?
-Are 80% of the customers similar-sized as yours?
+Are 80% of the customers similar-sized to yours?
 The product customer base is equally important as the publisher’s customer base.

 - Would there be any add-ons involved?
-You may need to ask specific questions such as who owns the code for each add-on or review the contract
+You may need to ask specific questions, such as who owns the code for each add-on.
+And review the contract.

 - How much customization would be needed to support your unique processes?